siddharth101/event_validation/docs/EVforms.md

 **Noise box f_high**: If there are glitches present in the longest OmegaScan plot from DQR, note the highest frequency of a glitch

+**Other recommendations**:

+- Make extensive notes from GraceDB, Detector summary pages and the data quality report, and post them after to the GitLab issue
+- Note any DQR task failures or any other issues -- this is a useful feedback which helps to improve the DQR!
+- When looking for any excess noise, make sure you look at least +2s after the merger time.
+Use *omegascan*, *omega_overlap* or *glitchfind* tasks.
+- As to how far back you should look from the merger time, that depends on the signal type.
+Use *omega_overlap* or *glitchfind* task to see the time-frequency track of the signal.
+BBH signals are usually short, so it is enough to look at the omegascans from *omega_overlap* and *glitchfind* tasks that plot data up to 16s before the merger time.
+For BNS and NSBH signals, you may need to manually produce omegascans.

+For more recommendations, see the training recording and slides: [LIGO-G2300839](https://dcc.ligo.org/LIGO-G2300839).

 ### Example

 Here is an OmegaScan for an event at 1368658140.57 with a glitch just after it.
 The glitch is from +1.6 to +1.9s after the event time 1368658140.57.